abigailramsoe/deamiDATE/readme.md

 1. Download files from GitHub
 2. Unzip
 3. Navigate to deamiDATE directory
-4. Make run.py executable `chmod +x run.py`
-5. Run program, with include an argument for the folder with MQ result files, e.g. `./run.py ../MQresults` must be a directory containing the evidence.txt and peptides.txt
+4. Run program, with include an argument for the folder with MQ result files, e.g. `./run ../Test Data/Tapir` must be a directory containing the evidence.txt and peptides.txt

 Results will appear in the directory given in step 5.